albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 Following are some key differences between lambda functions and inner anonymous class, in the above context.

-1. Inner anonymous classes are typed, and will only fit one type.
-We can create an inner anonymous class for either `Worker` or `Task`, but one inner anonymous class cannot extend or implement two types.
+1. Inner anonymous classes are typed and will only fit one type.
+We can create an inner anonymous class for either `Worker` or `Task`, but not for both.
+One inner anonymous class cannot extend or implement two or more types.

     ```java
     package demo;